darnellhernandez/COMP3040A2/README.md

 1. First, login to your Git Account

-2. On the top right corner there will
+2. On the top right corner there will an icon that looks like this

 ![icon](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/ICON.png).

 Click the icon and a drop down menu will appear.
 In that menu, there will be a **"Your repositories"** option.
 Please select that option.

-These options have been outlined in **RED** in the example picture below.
+The icon and option have been outlined in **RED** in the example picture below.

 ![Repositories](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Repositories.png)

-3. Once in the repositories page, click on **NEW** to create a new repository.
+3. Once in the repositories page, click on **"NEW"** to create a new repository.

-The "New" option has been outlined in **RED** in the example picture below.
+The **"NEW"** option has been outlined in **RED** in the example picture below.

 ![NewRepository](https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/NewRepository.png)